Triang-jyed-driung/Adaptive-BVP/README.md

 from BVPsolver import LinearBVPSolver, NewtonNonlinearSolver
 ```

-This program contains 2 main functions, `LinearBVPSolver` for linear BVPs, and `NewtonNonlinearSolver` for nonlinear BVPs.
+This Python program contains 2 main functions, `LinearBVPSolver` for linear BVPs, and `NewtonNonlinearSolver` for nonlinear BVPs.

 ## Linear solver